timothy/timeCalc/README.md

 # TimeCalc
-### Time Calculator that shows the amount of time left until a person hits a 40-hour week.
+### Time Calculator ^_^ 40-hour week count down.

 Simple app to show remaining time until a person hits a 40hr week.
 This was mainly built to help hourly employees know when they hit their max hour limit.
-There is still a lot of work to do but the basic functionality is and accurate.
+There is still a lot of work to do but the basic functionality is there and accurate.

 I am going to add new methods of time calculations soon...